 Colusa County Waterworks District #1.
 The Colusa County Waterworks District #1 provides potable water to 100 residential connections, 5 commercial connections, and one agricultural connection in the community of Grimes.
 The District has one primary well 223 feet deep, and one back-up well.
 The District provides approximately 36 million gallons of water annually.
 July is the peak flow month with 5 million gallons.
 The water supply infrastructure in the District is comprised of pipes ranging in size from 2-inch to 8-inch diameter.
 While the 2-inch pipes are generally PVC or metal, the larger pipes are generally asbestos-concrete ("AC").
 Water is treated with sodium hypochlorite for Coliform bacteria.
-The Colusa County Waterworks District #1 also provides water to 10 fire hydrants as part of an agreement with the Sacramento River Fire Protection District.
-However, this water is not sufficient to maintain fire flows and the Sacramento River Fire Protection District must also rely on water tenders to help achieve adequate supply.
+The Colusa County Waterworks District #1 also provides water to 10 fire hydrants as part of an agreement with the Sacramento River Fire Protection District must also rely on water tenders to help achieve adequate supply.